NunoAlexandre/nunoalexandre.github.io/_posts/2016-10-13-the-monad-pattern.markdown

 With the Maybe Monad we can find the maternal grandfather like this:

 {% highlight haskell %}
+maternalGrandfather :: Person -> Maybe Person
 maternalGrandfather p = do
    case mother p of
       Nothing -> Nothing
       Just psMother -> father psMother
 {% endhighlight %}

+Fair enough.<br>
-Fair enough.
-But using the monadic power this can be written as:
+But using the monadic pure syntax this can be written as:

 {% highlight haskell %}
+maternalGrandfather :: Person -> Maybe Person
 maternalGrandfather = (mother >>= father)
 {% endhighlight %}

-Very clean, super expressive and no need for dirty step by step assignments to feed the next computation.
+Very clean, super expressive and no need for dirty step by step process with assignments and if-else's or switch cases.

-This gives a tiny clue of how Monads can be great for building complex computation with very simple parts, which is precisely how complexity is better built and maintainable.
+This gives a tiny clue of how powerful Monads are for building complex computation with very simple parts in a controlled manner, which is precisely how complexity is better built and maintainable.

-## More Resources about Monads

-### Monads To The Rescue

-While following the online course [Functional Programming in Haskell @ FutureLearn](https://www.futurelearn.com/courses/functional-programming-haskell/), I've got to know about [Katie Miller](http://www.codemiller.com) and her beautiful talk about Monads.

-So far, this has been the best talk about Monads so it's my first suggestion if you want to get into it.
-Katie also explains it brilliantly through Java code and way of thinking.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MlZCiiKGbb0" frameborder="0" allowfullscreen></iframe>

-### Don't Fear the Monad

-Next to this, I also enjoyed a great deal to watch this explanation from [Brian Beckman](https://www.linkedin.com/in/brianbeckman).
-Brian kept my attention by his efforts in making the object of his explanation look simple and to avoid the overwhelming feeling win.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZhuHCtR3xq8" frameborder="0" allowfullscreen></iframe>